NEW YEAR - EXPANDED PROGRAM!

 Achievement Ribbon Requirements if you need to apply:

-Submit one (1) score from any LVDA hosted show:
+Submit one (1) score from any LVDA hosted or registered show:

 Intro A/B, Pre-Training, Training through Second Level - minimum score of 60%.